-With funding from the King County Flood Control District (external link), King County will provide technical assistance to help applicants locate and construct an elevated farm pad to store livestock, farm machinery and other agricultural equipment and supplies.
+King County will provide technical assistance to help you locate and construct a elevated farm pad to store your livestock, farm machinery and other agricultural equipment and supplies.
 King County cannot be held liable for the stability of the pad during a flood.

 King County can provide: